Archie Macpherson: Broadcasting career

+Writing

-Macpherson is also an accomplished writer, and has penned a best-selling biography of Scottish football manager Jock Stein, and Flower of Scotland? about Archie's trials and tribulations whilst following Scottish football for the past four decades.
-A Game of Two-Halves : The Autobiography followed in 2009, and in 2014, he returned to fiction with the adventure novel Silent Thunder.
+Macpherson has written a best-selling biography of Scottish football manager Jock Stein, and Flower of Scotland?, about his own trials and tribulations whilst following Scottish football for the past four decades.
+A Game of Two Halves: The Autobiography followed in 2009, and in 2014, he turned to fiction with the adventure novel Silent Thunder.

-In 2020, Macpherson's latest non-fiction title More Than A Game: Living with the Old Firm was published by Luath Press.
+In 2020, Macpherson's book More Than A Game: Living with the Old Firm was published by Luath Press.

+Two years later, Macpherson published his latest book on sport: "Touching the Heights: Personal Portraits of Scottish Sporting Greats", which was shortlisted for the Sunday Times Sports Book of the Year 2022.